frederiknolte/indirect-response/README.md

     target: contradiction
 ```

 Since the Circa dataset has no pre-defined splits, we generate three unique splits based on three random seeds.
+Those are available in [circa/data/](./circa/data/)

 ### E-SNLI Dataset